nrobinson2000/blog/pages/product.md

 {% endhighlight %}

 ## Repositories
-SparkBot is organized into three repositories.
-One for the C++ library, and the other for everything else, including the hardware files, plans and images.
+My project is organized into three repositories.
+One for the C++ library and Photon code, one for the designs and Arduino Nano code, and another for this website.

 #### [C++ Library and Photon Code][10]